tfilo/automatic-watering/README.md

-# automatic-watering
+# Automatic watering
 This is code for my DIY ATmega328p based watering system with monitoring soil temperature and humidity.
+In EasyEDA - schema folder, there is schematics for this project.
+It is not tested design and it can have some flaws.

-This source code use following libraries:
+This source code use following libraries you must add by yourself:

 **DallasTemperature**